status-im/status-mobile/STARTING_GUIDE.md

 ```
 For more `make` targets run `make help`.

+# Development

+There are three steps necessary to start development, in this case for Android:

+1. `make startdev-android-real` - Compiles Clojure into JavaScript for real device
+2. `make react-native-android` - Watches JavaScript code and updates the App
+3. `make run-android` - Builds the Android app and starts it on the device

+The first two will continue watching for changes and keep re-building the app.
+The last one will exit once the app is up and ready.

 # Manual Steps

 There are a few manual steps you might want to do in order to start contributing.